Mission, Vision, Core Values, and Goals

 - Our programs meet the needs of adult students with interest in skill enhancement for current jobs or retraining in the computing sciences.

-- Our department provides support to the general education and other academic programs in the college.
+- Our department provides support to the general education and other academic programs in the University.

-- Our department engages in outreach activities that promote a spirit of cooperation between college and community.
+- Our department engages in outreach activities that promote a spirit of cooperation between the University and community.

 The vision of the department is to become a recognized leader in Western New York offering high-quality undergraduate programs in computing sciences to a large number of talented students at affordable tuition rates.